syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/faqs/how-to-add-document-properties.md

 ---
 title: How to add document properties | Syncfusion
-description: This page shows how to add document properties using the Syncfusion .NET Excel library (XlsIO).
+description: This page shows how to add built-in and custom document properties using the Syncfusion .NET Excel library (XlsIO).
 platform: document-processing
 control: XlsIO
 documentation: UG